vamshichauhan2/task-dependency-manager/README.md

 ### Summary

 All mandatory requirements of the assignment have been completed.
 Optional features were intentionally scoped out and documented to maintain focus on correctness and clarity.

+Brief Write-up

+Circular Dependency Detection & Time Complexity
+To detect circular dependencies, I treated tasks and their dependencies as a directed graph.
+Whenever a new dependency is added, I run a Depth-First Search (DFS) starting from the dependency node to check if the original task can be reached again.
+If it can, a cycle exists and the dependency is rejected.
+This approach runs in O(V + E) time, where V is the number of tasks and E is the number of dependencies, which is efficient for the expected task size.

+Most Challenging Part & How I Solved It
+The most challenging part was keeping task statuses consistent when dependencies changed.
+I solved this by recalculating the status of dependent tasks whenever a task is updated.
+This ensures that blocked, pending, in-progress, and completed states always reflect the current dependency state without manual intervention.

+What I Would Improve With More Time
+With more time, I would add drag-and-drop support in the graph visualization, zoom controls, and the ability to export the graph as an image.
+I would also enhance the UI with smoother interactions and possibly add real-time updates using WebSockets.